Assured Food Standards: Animal abuse

-In April 2022, undercover footage was shot at a Red Tractor approved chicken farm operated by Moy Park.
-The location had been used as a paid promotion for KFC months earlier.
-Conditions were vastly different from those previously pictured, with many instances of "severe overcrowding and dead birds".

 In May 2022, the animal rights charity Viva! placed hidden cameras in a Red Tractor assured duck farm operated by Quack Duck Eggs.
 Released footage showed workers abusing ducks, as well as infestations of rodents and maggots.
 In response to the footage Co-op Food suspended the farm as a supplier.

 In June 2022, an as yet unknown disease emerged in pigs at a Red Tractor assured farm in Norfolk.
-Covert drone footage captured by energy firm Ecotricity showed farm workers shooting at pigs with many animals dying in front of each other.
-The energy firm said "Again and again, we see evidence of the most awful treatment of animals on farms.
-Some of it is allowed by the rules (incredibly), some of it is not".
+Covert drone footage captured by energy firm Ecotricity showed farm workers shooting at disease ridden pigs with many animals dying in front of each other.

-In July 2022, an article published in The Independent alleged goats where being subjected to "violence and neglect" under the Red Tractor label.
+In July 2022, an article published in The Independent alleged goats were being subjected to "violence and neglect" under the Red Tractor label.
 Hidden cameras captured goats so lame they were unable to walk and piles of dead goats left to rot outside a Delamere Dairy farm.

 In August 2022, industry whistle-blowers claimed millions of Red Tractor assured factory farm chickens had "died slowly of heat exhaustion" after inadequate ventilation and cooling during the 2022 United Kingdom heat wave.
 The Department for Environment, Food and Rural Affairs said it was "deeply concerned" about the issue and that the sheer scale of the mortalities had prompted an investigation by officials.

 In October 2022, The Belfast Telegraph reported a Red Tractor assured pig farm was facing 3 counts of causing unnecessary suffering to animals.
 An inspection by Department of Agriculture, Environment and Rural Affairs found conditions to be unsanitary with pigs living in their own feces and several dead piglets that had succumbed to bacteria infections.

 In December 2022, footage shared with The Independent showed pigs that were "given electric shocks, hit, kicked and thrown as they were loaded onto lorries" at several Red Tractor assured farms.

 In January 2023, an investigation by Viva! found cows that were emaciated, lame and struggling to walk on a Red Tractor approved farm that supplies Costa Coffee.
 The animals were handled roughly, with one being hit in the udder and others being slapped or having their heads pushed.

 In March 2023, footage emerged showing farmers kicking and slapping pigs at a Red tractor assured farm.
 The animals were being cannibalised alive with farmers taking up to 13 hours to remove dead ones from sheds.
 Bins were filled with rotting pig corpses.

+In August 2023, chickens at a Red Tractor assured farm were found "collapsing in agony, deformed and dying" at farms supplying the Co-op supermarket chain.
+Hidden cameras showed workers tossing hundreds of dead chickens into bins, in one case laughing and saying "I’ve never seen so many maggots in my life".

+In November 2023, animal rights charity Viva captured footage at a Red Tractor assured dairy farm in Wales.
+Corpses of cows were seen being dragged outside the complex including one that was half-eaten.
+An animal welfare scientist who viewed parts of the footage said some of the allegations were ‘concerning’ and ‘common to the dairy farming industry’.